tltmzmaos/fablix/README.md

     - #### Explain how the Connection Pooling is utilized in the Fabflix code:
         Master and Slave data resources are configured in Context.xml.
-        The Pool was set by setting maxTotal, maxIdle, and maxWaitMills inside the Resource.
+        The Pool was set by setting maxTotal, maxIdle, maxWaitMills, and autoReconnect=true&amp;useSSL=false&amp;cachePrepStmts=true inside the Resource.

     - #### Explain how Connection Pooling works with two backend SQL: